 Please refer to Annex A for descriptions and reconciliations for each above non-GAAP financial measure (Free Cash Flow and Adjusted EBITDA) to their most directly comparable GAAP financial measure.

-In Fiscal 2024, we will continue to focus on cost efficiencies while leaning into a range of growth initiatives.
-Our goals are:
+In Fiscal 2025, we will continue to focus on cost efficiencies and managing the business toward profitable growth, while investing in product and content innovation to drive long-term growth.
+Our goals include to: